lmfit/uncertainties/doc/user_guide.rst

 (For Python before version 2.6, one can do ``'Result = %s' % x.format('10.2f')`` instead.)

 ..
-Legacy code and simple control:
+Legacy formats and base syntax of the format specification:

-**Almost all the float format specifications** are accepted (including those containing a fill character, an alignment option, a sign or zero option, a width, or the ``%`` format type).
+**All the float format specifications** are accepted, except those with the ``n`` format type.
+In particular, a fill character, an alignment option, a sign or zero option, a width, or the ``%`` format type are all supported.

 ..
 Precision control: